GabeScott/standard-works-vault/General Conference/1974 October - Why Not Now.md

 Never mind, therefore, that you have made an investment of self and time in inactivity.
 Never mind that there is an accumulation of pride that will make it difficult to acknowledge that you have been wrong, for it will never be easier to do than it is now.

 All must know that feeling which is associated with a broken heart and a contrite spirit—by which we are cleansed by the hot, holy fire of a special shame, so that we might, thereafter, have a more pure love and a greater capacity to serve both God and man.
-Hearts “set so much upon the things of this world” are hearts so set they must first be broken.
+Hearts “set so much upon the things of this world” are hearts *so set* they must first be broken.

 Indeed, one of the most cruel games anyone can play with self is the “not yet” game—hoping to sin just a bit more before ceasing; to enjoy the praise of the world a little longer before turning away from the applause; to win just once more in the wearying sweepstakes of materialism; to be chaste, but not yet; to be good neighbors, but not now.
-One can play upon the harpstrings of hesitations and reservations just so long, and then one faces that special moment—a moment when what has been sensed, mutely, suddenly finds voice and cries out with tears, “Lord, I believe; help thou mine unbelief.”
-(Mark 9:24.)
+One can play upon the harpstrings of hesitations and reservations just so long, and then one faces that special moment—a moment when what has been sensed, mutely, suddenly finds voice and cries out with tears, “Lord, I believe; help thou mine unbelief.” ([[Mark 9.24|Mark 9:24]].)

 The truth is that “not yet” usually means “never.”
 Trying to run away from the responsibility to decide about Christ is childish.
 Pilate sought to refuse responsibility for deciding about Christ, but Pilate’s hands were never dirtier than just after he had washed them.